dhalsimax/dsf2flac/README.md

 Well tested up to DSD256 dsf to DoP wav conversion with rme ADI 2 DAC.

+The list of available alsa device names can be obtained with alsa command: `aplay -L`

-Replace all after ffmpeg -f parameter with your alsa device name to try it out with your DAC.
-List of available alsa device names can be obtained with alsa command: `aplay -L`
+Replace everything after the `ffmpeg -f` parameter with your alsa device name to try it out with your DAC.